Skip to main content

 Discovered component manifests

-Component manifests carry type-specific inputs and dependency edges:
+Component manifests carry type-specific inputs, environment variable declarations, and dependency edges:

 apiVersion: sourceplane.io/v1